Wall Street falls in choppy trading as tech sell-off resumes

 Wall Street’s three main indexes bounced earlier this week as investors bet on a loose monetary policy by the Federal Reserve, but gains petered out in the absence of firm details on the central bank’s stimulus plan.

-The S&P 500 and the Nasdaq have also come under pressure from investors rotating out of high-flying tech-related stocks and into industrial and transportation firms.
+The S&P 500 .SPX and the Nasdaq .IXIC have also come under pressure from investors rotating out of high-flying tech-related stocks and into industrial and transportation firms.

-“There’s no urgency to sort of step-up-and-buy the market because a lot of people have many questions about coronavirus, the election, the Federal Reserve and the lack of fiscal stimulus, and then there are questions about valuations,” said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.

-Apple Inc, Microsoft Corp, Amazon.com Inc and Alphabet Inc led declines on the Nasdaq, which fell between 1.5% and 2%.

-Oracle Corp fell 0.1% after Reuters reported the U.S. Commerce Department plans to issue an order on Friday that will bar people in the United States from downloading Chinese-owned messaging app WeChat and video-sharing app TikTok starting on Sept.
+Oracle Corp ORCL.N fell 0.6% after Reuters reported the U.S. Commerce Department plans to issue an order on Friday that will bar people in the United States from downloading Chinese-owned messaging app WeChat and video-sharing app TikTok starting on Sept.
 20.

-Nike Inc rose 0.3% as several brokerages raised their price targets ahead of the world’s largest sportswear maker’s quarterly results next week.
+The owner of the widely popular TikTok app, ByteDance, is in talks with Oracle and others to create a new company, TikTok Global.

 On a bright note, a survey showed U.S. consumer sentiment improved in early September.

-Declining issues outnumbered advancers for a 1.11-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.35-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.79-to-1 ratio on the NYSE and for a 1.35-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and no new low, while the Nasdaq recorded 54 new highs and nine new lows.
+The S&P index recorded 11 new 52-week highs and no new low, while the Nasdaq recorded 56 new highs and 13 new lows.

 Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Maju Samuel